pymoso/PyMOSO/README.md

 # PyMOSO

 This project implements the R-PERLE algorithm for solving bi-objective simulation optimization problems on integer lattices and the R-MinRLE algorithm, a benchmark algorithm for solving multi-objective simulation optimization problems on integer lattices.
 This project is in beta!
-Please email the authors with any issues.
+Please contact us here regarding issues.

 ## Reference
 If you use this software for work leading to publications, please cite the article in which R-PERLE and R-MinRLE were proposed: